Amazon Consultant

 Switching From Vendor Central To Seller Central – Why Should You Move & How To Do It Smoothly

-Have you received an unfortunate mail from Amazon stating the cancellation of purchase order or has Amazon asked you to switch to Seller Central by giving such messages, “I would like to inform you that our internal team has reviewed your business with Amazon and strongly believes that Amazon customers would be better served if your products were made available through Seller Central.”
+Have you received an unfortunate mail from Amazon stating the cancellation of a purchase order or has Amazon asked you to switch to Seller Central by giving such messages, “I would like to inform you that our internal team has reviewed your business with Amazon and strongly believes that Amazon customers would be better served if your products were made available through Seller Central?”

 On March 5, 2019, Amazon vendors had a breakdown as they logged into their Vendor accounts to find that there were no purchase orders to fulfill and direct fulfillment Vendor’s inventory was set to zero.
 Shortly afterward, the retail giant claimed that these interruptions were just an error.
 Most of the orders were resumed (but not all).
-Some vendors were required to enroll in brand registry and vendors failing to do so were asked to move to Seller Central.
+Some vendors were required to enroll in the brand registry and vendors failing to do so were asked to move to Seller Central.
 What’s going on?
 This was the question rolling in every 1st party seller’s mind as they scrambled for a satisfactory answer.

 Has Amazon Lost Interest In Vendor Central?